Reclaiming Abandoned Mine Lands

 Abandoned Mine Land Economic Revitalization

-The Abandoned Mine Land Economic Revitalization (AMLER) Program (also known as the AML Pilot Program) provides grants to the 6 Appalachian states and 3 tribes with the highest amount of unfunded Priority 1 and Priority 2 Abandoned Mine Land (AML) sites.
+The Abandoned Mine Land Economic Revitalization (AMLER) Program (previously known as the AML Pilot Program) provides grants to the 6 Appalachian states with the highest amount of unfunded Priority 1 and Priority 2 Abandoned Mine Land (AML) sites and 3 tribes with AML Programs.
 Priority sites are determined using the e-AMLIS inventory data.

 - Report on Abandoned Mine Land Reclamation Economic Development Pilot Program (AML Pilot Program) for FY 2016 - FY 2019